The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Introduction

 Our result describes the cohomology of these Rapoport-Zink spaces as a formal alternating sum (indexed by certain root theoretic data) of representation-theoretic constructions including the local Langlands correspondence, parabolic inductions, and Jacquet modules.

 We prove our result inductively using two formulas from the literature.
-The first of these is Shin's averaging formula \cite[Thm 7.5]{Shi1} which is proven using Mantovan's formula \cite[Thm 22]{Man2} connecting the cohomology of Rapoport-Zink spaces, Igusa varieties and Shimura Varieties.
+The first of these is Shin's averaging formula \cite[Thm 7.5]{Shi1} which is proven using Mantovan's formula \cite[Thm 22]{Man2}.
+Mantovan's formula connects the cohomology of Rapoport-Zink spaces, Igusa varieties and Shimura varieties.
 The second formula is the Harris-Viehmann conjecture of \cite[Conj 8.4]{RV1} which relates the cohomology of so-called non-basic Rapoport-Zink spaces to a product of Rapoport-Zink spaces of lower dimension.
 A proof of this conjecture is expected to appear in a forthcoming paper of Scholze.

 To carry out our induction, we prove combinatorial analogues of the above formulas phrased purely in terms of root-theoretic data.
 Interestingly, we are able to prove these analogues for general quasisplit reductive groups, though at present we can only connect them to the cohomology of Rapoport-Zink spaces of unramified EL-type.
+To do so in other cases, one would need to generalize Shin's averaging formula.